ttruty/SmartWatchProcessing/README.md

 The tool is used to extract meaningful data about accelerometer data.

 ## Installation
-Dependancies include:
+Dependencies include:
 - [Python 3](https://www.python.org/downloads/) (3.7.4 used)
-- - Python dependancies:
+- - Python dependencies:
     - Pandas
     - Numpy
     - Matplotlib